Browse Dictionary: Letter “L”

 lāge

-(they/those) are attached, (they/those) are connected, (they/those) are engaged, (they/those) are engrossed.
+(they/those) are attached, (they/those) are engrossed, (they/those) are occupied.

 Grammar: verb, past tense; third person, masculine, plural.